Gitwoman1/Gitwoman1.github.io/readme.md

 Growth mindset, to me, applies to everyday life.
-Being able to process new information and use that information to further your aspect and output in society. :grinning:
+Being able to process new information and use that information to further your aspect and output in society.

 **My top 3 growth mindset reminders**
 1. Remind myself daily that there's more to life than what I know,